Do you know what the most common mistakes indie authors make when they set out to write their first book?

 Poor Book Cover

 There is definitely more to being a successful author than simply writing outstanding content that fills the pages of your book.
+You must pay attention to your book cover as well!
+Many indie authors make the mistake of creating one themselves in the hopes they’re saving money.

 Book covers may seem like the last thing on your list to spend much time on or invest money in.
 If your cover fails, your book fails also.
 The cold, hard truth is that many people won’t read your book’s description if your cover doesn’t capture their eye.
 And if they don’t read the description, they’re most certainly not going to be enticed to buy, or read.